 How Commercial Semi-Truck Crashes Differ From Car Accidents

 A truck accident is not the same as an auto collision, and filing a claim for compensation can be much more complicated for a victim of one of these tragic wrecks.
-Here are important ways that a truck accident case can be very different from one that only involves passenger vehicles:
+Here are important ways that a truck accident case can be very different from one that only involves passenger vehicles: a commercial semi-truck crash can result in significant, life-long consequences for you and your family.
+Under Nevada law, you are entitled to compensation for your medical expenses, lost wages, and pain and suffering if a negligent truck driver, trucking company, or other party caused the crash.

-Injuries are often more serious.
+1. Injuries are often more serious

 Because a commercial truck can weigh up to 80,000 pounds and is much larger than an automobile, the injuries that victims suffer in a truck accident are much more likely to be catastrophic or fatal.
 The value of the victim’s claim can be much higher than if a negligent driver of a car caused the collision.
 Unfortunately, the insurance company will often fight longer and harder to reduce or deny a truck accident injury claim.

-Trucks are governed by different laws.
+2. Trucks are governed by different laws.

 Truckers and trucking companies must follow complex Federal Motor Carrier Safety Administration (FMCSA) regulations that are designed to promote safety and prevent accidents.
 Violations of these rules often play a major role in causing serious truck collisions.

-There may be multiple liable parties.
+3. There may be multiple liable parties

 In a car accident, the liable party is usually just the negligent driver.
 However, there could be many different at-fault parties in a truck accident, such as the trucker, trucking company, shipper, and truck repair facility.
 This can make proving negligence and negotiating claims settlements much more complicated.

-Types of Trucks Involved in Nevada Collisions
+Types of Trucks Involved in Henderson Collisions

-Many different types of commercial trucks share Nevada roads with passenger vehicles.
+Many different types of commercial trucks share roads with passenger vehicles.
 Some travel in Henderson neighborhoods, increasing the likelihood that you or a family member will be seriously hurt in a crash close to home.
 Our skilled legal team has handled cases involving a variety of types of trucks, including the following:

-- Semi-trucks and big-rigs
+• Semi-trucks and big-rigs

-- Delivery trucks and vans
+• Delivery trucks and vans

-- Box trucks
+• Box trucks

-- Garbage trucks
+• Garbage trucks

-- Tanker trucks
+• Tanker trucks

-- Tow trucks
+• Tow trucks

-- Cement trucks
+• Cement trucks

-- Rental trucks
+• Rental trucks

-- Utility trucks
+• Utility trucks

-- Buses
+• Buses

-- Flatbed trucks
+• Flatbed trucks

-Why Tragic Truck Accidents Occur in Nevada
+Why Tragic Truck Accidents Occur in Henderson

 There are many causes of truck collisions, and, in some cases, there is more than one reason for the crash.
 If you want to be fully compensated for your injuries, you must have the assistance of an experienced truck accident attorney to determine the cause of your collision and who the liable parties are.
 Five leading causes of these tragic wrecks include: